tobiz/OGN-Flight-Logger_V3/README.md

 20170323 - Added files for PyPi packaging compatibility.

 20170324 - OGN-Flogger pypi package installed on PyPi will not install from there.
 The reason is not OGN-Flogger but PyQt4.
 Despite PyQt4 being available from PyPi it cannot be installed using pip (and hence not as a dependency when installing OGN-Flogger).
 To install PyQt4 (which together with QT4 Designer, are a great product), go to https://www.riverbankcomputing.com/software/pyqt/download and follow the instructions there.

+20170424 - New tab added to display flight log details